 Professor Noshir Contractor is investigating factors that lead to the formation, maintenance, and dissolution of dynamically linked social and knowledge networks in communities.
 Specifically, his research team is developing and testing theories and methods of network science to map, understand and enable more effective networks in a wide variety of contexts including communities of practice in business, science and engineering communities, disaster response teams, public health networks, digital media and learning networks, and in virtual worlds, such as Second Life.

 Leslie DeChurch’s research investigates teamwork and leadership in organizations.
-She is Professor of Communication Studies, and leads the Northwestern ATLAS lab: Advancing Teams, Leaders, and Systems.
-Her current work explores the dynamics through which teams form, and how these dynamics affect their performance as teams, and their ability to work as larger organizational systems (multiteam systems).
-The ATLAS lab conducts experimental laboratory studies, meta-analytic integrations, and field studies of teams and leaders to understand core organizing processes.
+She is Professor of Communication Studies, and holds a courtesy appointment in the Department of Psychology, Weinberg College of Arts & Sciences.
+She is President and Chairperson of the Board of INGRoup, the Interdisciplinary Network for Group Research.
+Professor DeChurch leads the ATLAS lab: Advancing Teams, Leaders, and Systems.
+ATLAS explores the dynamics through which teams form, and how these dynamics affect their performance as teams, and their ability to work as larger organizational systems (multiteam systems).
+ATLAS conducts laboratory and online experiments, meta-analytic integrations, and field studies of teams and leaders to understand their core organizing processes.
 Such processes include: leadership networks, team cognition, team conflict and motivation, and team information sharing.
-Her current research seeks to build high-functioning teams that work in scientific innovation, space exploration, healthcare, and the military.
-The ATLAS research portfolio is currently supported by the NSF, NIH, NASA, and ARO.
-DeChurch has a PhD in Organizational Psychology and is a fellow of the American Psychological Association, American Psychological Society, and the Society of Industrial & Organizational Psychology.
+DeChurch's research seeks to build high-functioning teams that work in scientific innovation, space exploration, healthcare, and the military.
+The ATLAS research portfolio is currently supported by the National Science Foundation (NSF), National Institutes for Health (NIH), National Aeronautical and Space Agency (NASA), and Army Research Office (ARO).
+Her work has appeared in outlets including the Proceedings of the National Academy of Sciences (PNAS), Journal of Applied Psychology (JAP), Journal of Management (JoM), Organizational Behavior and Human Decision Processes (OBHDP), and Leadership Quarterly (LQ).
+She is co-editor of Multiteam Systems: An Organization Form for Dynamic and Complex Environments and recently served on the National Research Council Committee on The Context of Military Environments.
+She has contributed to several National Research Council Committees on teamwork issues ranging from measurement to innovation.
+She was awarded an NSF CAREER to explore Leadership for Virtual Organizational Effectiveness.
+DeChurch holds a PhD in Organizational Psychology and is a fellow of the American Psychological Association (APA), Association for Psychological Science (APS), and the Society of Industrial & Organizational Psychology (SIOP).

 Darren Gergle's teaching and research interests are broadly defined by the fields of Human-Computer Interaction (HCI) and Computer Supported Cooperative Work (CSCW).
 In particular, he is interested in furthering our theoretical understanding of the impact technological mediation has on communication, and applying this to the design, development, and evaluation of novel collaboration technologies.